 His business ambition never diminished and in the late 80s and nineties, he purchased MacMillan publishing for $2.6 billion and also launched an ambitious pan European newspaper – which soon folded.
 He ran a long-standing rivalry with fellow media tycoon Rupert Murdoch.
 In the late 1960s, he wished to purchase the News of the World, but the owners refused to sell to Maxwell because of his Czech origins and left-wing views.
 They sold it instead to Australian Rupert Murdoch.

 Because of his ambition to expand, his business became increasingly burdened with debt.
 Unknown to others during his lifetime, he started taking money from his companies pension funds to keep his business afloat.
-After his death, it soon became apparent he had left a huge whole in his companies pension funds.
+After his death, it soon became apparent he had left a huge hole in his companies pension funds.
 Though the government injected some money, many pensioners were left with only a fraction of their pension entitlement.

 Maxwell died in unexpected circumstance on 5 November 1991, at the age of 68, when he fell overboard from his luxury yacht.
 Because of the nature of his business debts, some have speculated his death was suicide or staged to avoid an impending investigation – though this has never been proved.